Once upon a time ...|

 electric cattle fences, and cross wired car batteries and this fell somewhere in

-probes needle had to be adjusted until it hit the nerve, on each and every
+push into the skin adjusted until it hit the nerve, on each and every nerve.
+The

-nerve.
-This exam showed that the peripheral nerves where I had my problems were
+findings of the exam showed that my peripheral nerves where my problems are, were

-making zapping noises for some time after.
-She has a great sense of humor with a
+noises for some time after.
+She has a great sense of humor with a little touch of

 My second exam was an MRI, which really wasn't all that bad.
 It was a bit